dragnilar/WolvenKit-DX/README.md

 # What About Changes Made To The Original Wolven-Kit?

 As of 12/2/2019, this repository is current with all of Traderain's changes to the original Wolven-Kit.
-After that, this repo was broken off due to the fact that I felt it was too radically different for the two to stay in sync.
+After that, this repo was broken off from being a fork due to the fact that I felt it was too radically different for the two to stay in sync.
 I will still try to integrate in any fixes or improvements he makes to the original Wolven-Kit if possible, but please keep in mind that going from 12/2/2019 forward, there is no guarantee that WolvenKit DX will have 100% parity with the original WolvenKit.

 # Note / Shameless Advertisement:
 Since this uses DevExpress, you will need a license for thier controls if you wish to build this solution.
 I have my own Universal Subscription license and strongly recommend that you get one from DevExpress if you love their components.
 They provide amazing technical support and offer probably some of the best looking components for desktop/web/mobile that money can buy.
 It is expensive, but its money well spent.